Central Cord Syndrome

 A syndrome is a cluster of symptoms that often occur at the same time.
 Central cord syndrome is characterized by motor impairment in both the upper limb and lower limb, variable degree of sensory loss below the level of injury, and bladder dysfunction.
 Contrary to what you might think about a spinal cord injury, CCS usually results in greater weakness in the arms than the legs.
 The hands are especially affected.
 Normally the lower parts of the body are affected more than the upper parts by a SCI, but in CCS it is reversed.
 Further, there is usually no broken bone in the vertebrae in SCI patients.

 Central cord syndrome is more common among elderly perspons with long-standing cervical spondylosis but it can occur in younger persons with injuries.

 Location of fibers in the spinal cord

-Central cord syndrome is usually the result of trauma to the spinal cord.
-The most common mode of injury is hyperextension in a patient with long-standing cervical spondylosis.
-The spinal cord is pinched by the ligamentum flavum or anterior compression by the osteophytes.
+Although there might not be broken bones, there is trauma to the spinal cord that causes central cord syndrome.
+The most common mode of injury is hyperextension of the cord.
+The spinal cord is pinched by a ligament called the ligamentum flavum or anterior compression by the osteophytes.

+The vertebral discs can herniate and cut off function.
 Sometimes, central cord syndrome may be a result of fracture dislocation and compression fracture, especially if the spinal cord is congenitally narrow.
-Central cord syndrome can also be caused by hematomas and blood build-up.
+Central cord syndrome can also be caused by hematomas and blood build-up around the cord.

 Site of lesion in CCS